PratyushSubhadarshi/DevOps_Assignment/README.md

 ```
     1.We will start by writing the Dockerfile.
-    2.As mentioned we will run the conatiner on NONPRIVILLAGED mode,so we will write our script accordingly.
+    2.As mentioned we will run the conatiner on NONPRIVILEGED mode,so we will write our script accordingly.
 ```

 # Explaining The Dockerfile